Zaporizhzhia Oblast: Subdivisions

-Until the major administrative reforms of 2020, the Zaporizhzhia Oblast was administratively subdivided into 20 raions (districts) as well as 5 cities (municipalities) that are directly subordinate to the oblast government: Berdiansk, Enerhodar, Melitopol, Tokmak, and the administrative center of the oblast, Zaporizhzhia.
+Following the reforms of 2020, the oblast is divided into five new raions, which is reduced from 25.
+The system of municipalities (cities of regional significance) that were directly subordinate to the oblast government was discontinued.
+All populated places were subordinated to raion (district) government.

-Note: Asterisks (*) Although the administrative center of the raion is in the city/town that it is named after, cities do not answer to the raion authorities (only towns do), but are directly subordinated to the oblast government and therefore are not counted as part of raion statistics.
+Russian occupation

-Following the reforms of 2020, the oblast is divided into just five new raions, which incorporate the 5 former city (municipalities) that were directly subordinate to the oblast government:
+Since February–March 2022, the armed forces of the Russian Federation have controlled the majority of the Zaporizhia Oblast.
+The city of Melitopol serves as a temporary administration center for the occupied territories.
+The front lines of the war pass through Vasylivka and Polohy raions, just north of both cities of Vasylivka and Polohy.

 Demographics

 According to the 2001 Ukrainian Census, the population of the oblast was 1,929,171.
-Some 70.8% considered themselves Ukrainians, while 24.7% were Russians, the rest nationalities were Bulgarians (1.4%), Belarusians (0.7%), and others (1.6%).
-Almost half the population (48.2%) considered the Russian language their native.
+Some 70.8% considered themselves Ukrainians, while 24.7% were Russians.
+The remainder were Bulgarians (1.4%), Belarusians (0.7%), and others (1.6%).
+Almost half the population (48.2%) considered the Russian language to be their native language.